-All national/country and synthesis reports will be uploaded on the dedicated section of the website.
+All reports will be published on a dedicated section of the EMPL Europa website.
 See below.

-The current Disability Online Tool of the Commission (DOTCOM) is constructed as a large database of information about national laws, policies, strategies and initiatives in the Member States of the European Union and other candidate/associated countries.
-The focus for the European Disability Expertise’ DOTCOM tool will be on the 27 EU Member States, Iceland, Liechtenstein and Serbia, and includes the UN and EU level.
+The current Disability Online Tool of the Commission (DOTCOM) is constructed from a large database of information about national laws, policies, strategies and initiatives in the Member States of the European Union, its candidate countries and other associated countries.
+The database contains, for each of these countries, the EU, and the UN, summary information on 44 selected policy instruments, organised in 8 themes (amounting to more than 1,500 records).
+Each record includes descriptive text and web links to policy documents or sources of further information at the national level.

-DOTCOM will also be developed and be part of the new section to be built in the DG EMPL website, Persons with disabilities.
-Currently, we are working on the development of the new website and DOTCOM.
+DOTCOM will be further developed and will become part of the new section to be built in the DG EMPL Europa website, Persons with Disabilities.

 European Disability Expertise (July 2020 – ongoing)